gonzrubio/ML_Papers/README.md

 A collection of paper implementations in PyTorch.
-Feel free to use this as a starting point or contribute to the repository.
+Feel free to use this as a starting point, learning resource or to contribute to the repository.